kpdecker/firediff/docs/README.txt

   manual application.

 Dependencies:
-Firediff 1.0 requires Firebug 1.5.
+Firediff 1.1 requires Firebug 1.6 and Firefox 3.6.

 Method of operation:
 To track changes to the DOM, Firediff uses the DOM MutationEvents